gmzi/website-demo/README.md

 ### Contribute
-Please clone, fork, contribute in any way you find interesting.
-I've listed Issues I haven't had the time to fix yet, please feel free to tackle any of them or create new ones.
+Please clone, fork, contribute in any way you deem interesting.
+I've listed some Issues, please feel free to tackle any of them or create new ones.